 Despite these challenges, there is much to acknowledge in this budget.
-The FY 2019-21 Adopted Policy Budget responds to these challenges in a responsible and realistic manner.
+The Mayor and City Administrator's FY 2019-21 Proposed Policy Budget responds to these challenges in a responsible and realistic manner.
 By making strategic investments in high-priority service areas, we are striving to create a city of the future for all Oaklanders.